MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/prepare-windows-nodes-gmsa.md

 ## Configure gMSA for Windows pods and containers in the cluster

 The Kubernetes community already supports domain joined Windows worker nodes for [gMSA](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa/).
-Although you don't need to domain join a Windows worker node in AKS on Azure Stack HCI, there are other required configuration steps.
+Although you don't need to domain join a Windows worker node in AKS on Azure Stack HCI and Windows Server, there are other required configuration steps.
 These steps include installing the webhook, the custom resource definition (CRD), and the credential spec, as well as enabling role-based access control (RBAC role).
 The following steps use PowerShell commands that are built to help simplify the configuration process.

 Before completing the steps below, make sure the **AksHci** PowerShell module is installed and `kubectl` can connect to your cluster.